toladata/Knowledgebase/6-programs/program-guide.md

 * Any `data collection forms` you would be using for tracking your indicators

 Don’t worry if you cannot complete all the details here!
-You can always go back later to complete any of the sections at your own pace**.** :relaxed:
+You can always go back later to complete any of the sections at your own pace. :relaxed:

 ![](https://lh6.googleusercontent.com/nwgMBMy9LuyjIRLXt22PYP86kJ71q6ppFq1HNqdnJkowN_TN9TacJ2v0sdCywtF6rf12QMUWb6YKNie9Mq0wk6-HWVNWM_TJGJuQ7iMY44YpGS4Beit6g8_A3fME7IcOc5Mqsbrp)